Ada Foah: Events

 Ada Foah is the secondary venue of the annual Asafotufiami Festival that takes place during the first week of August.
 Its main venue is Big Ada but many celebrations also take place in Ada Foah.

 There is a beach soccer tournament on the first weekend of each month at the seaside near the estuary, where teams from different communities in the district compete against each other.
 Before the start of the tournament, the beach is cleaned, which is the underlying intention of the whole event.
 Once a month, there is a symposium on the ferry that operates between Ada Foah and Anyanui.
 This is to inform both locals and tourists about specific topics concerning health, tradition and education.

 A boat race takes place every year in December.
 Paddle boats for 5 or 15 people compete against each other.
 Visitors can watch the race and also participate if they register as a group about a week in advance.

-Getting there

-There is a regular tro tro connection from Accra (Tudu Station) and Kasseh to Ada Foah.
-To get to the other side of the Volta River, there is a ferry connection to and from Anyanui.